tabarra/txAdmin/dev_notes.md

 - [x] use the new fd3 stream (added on 2427, ask ferrum before dropping support for older fxserver)
 - [x] fix login page centralization on mobile screens
 - [x] add placeholders to discord bot settings tab
-- [ ] replace current onesync variables
+- [x] update onesync setting values to reflect fxserver's change
 - [ ] if clean install and on windows, open the listening URL on the browser